Ease into asynchronous work with Slack

 With that in mind, moving conversations, projects and channels to a more asynchronous-friendly environment is not only necessary, but, thankfully, quite easy.
 Let’s look at how you can tweak Slack to be more async-friendly for you and your teammates alike.

-A custom status is a quick way to reflect your current availability.
-For example, you could indicate your current workload, that you’re away on caregiving duty or the best times to reach you.
+A customised status is a quick way to reflect your current availability.
+For example, you could indicate your current workload, that you’re away on parenting duty, or the best times to reach you.
 Teammates can use your status to determine if you’re available right now or if they will be leaving messages without any expectations of quick answers.

-Preparing for vacation or a lengthy absence?
+Preparing for a holiday or a lengthy absence?
 Use your status to let people know a week or so ahead of time, so you’re not stressing over whether or not you’re blocking ongoing projects during your time away.

-Slack’s Do Not Disturb (DND) settings put all your notifications on pause.
-You can flip DND on and off ad hoc or set a regular schedule that matches your typical work hours, e.g., allow notifications on weekdays between 9:00 AM and 5:00 PM Monday-Friday.
+Slack’s do not disturb (DND) settings put all your notifications on pause.
+You can flip DND on and off ad hoc or set a regular schedule that matches your typical work hours, e.g. allow notifications on weekdays between 09:00 and 17:00 Monday–Friday.

 3. Carve out focus time with the Clockwise app